PREVIEW: THE GOUGE

 “What are you doing?”
 I asked.

 Sloan looked at me as if she had something to tell me; something important and even life changing.
 She didn’t appear to realize that I had my anger built up—my face must not have been as red as I thought.
-Sloan took a breath and swallowed trying to find the words.
-But they just wouldn’t come.
+Sloan took a breath and swallowed trying to find the words, but they just wouldn’t come.
 Instead, she just pointed toward the television resting on our dresser.

 I looked at the television screen and read the byline: “Cypress Creek: The Man in the Woods Killer Has Returned.”
 I checked the station; it was a cable news channel that focused only on crime and murders that met a certain level of watchability.
 For some reason, the station decided that my past would be great entertainment.